spencertipping/phi/delta.md

 value from `print_expr` can't be reclaimed eagerly?
 (Maybe it's a general GC problem, then again: trace the nodes' parse-result lifetimes to determine the right caching strategy.)

+### The GC problem
+This is common to both solutions above, so let's get into it a bit.

+The main issue is that parse states need to cache some values if they have timeline dependencies.
+More specifically, we need to cache any value that we can't, or don't want to, recompute.
+This involves knowing what we'll need later, and how bad it is to need it but not have it.
+(In the case of timelines, it's a hard dependency: we _can't_ optimistically drop the value or the program will fail.
+So degree-of-badness isn't a continuum.)